marcammann/CSMapper/README.md

 ##Mappers

-From time to time, classes may need to pre-process, and transform, single, or multiple JSON values into a custom value for storage.
+When class properties need to pre-processing, or tranformation, from a single, or multiple `NSDictionary` values into a custom value for storage.
 There are many usecases for pre-processing:

 * Dealing with dates, which can be returned in many different formats from the server
 * Setting binary flags on the model object based on string values returned from the server